StreisandEffect/streisand/README.md

 ### Prerequisites ###
 Complete all of these tasks on your local home machine.

-* Streisand requires a BSD, Linux, or OS X system.
+* Streisand requires a BSD, Linux, or macOS system.
 As of now, Windows is not supported.
 All of the following commands should be run inside a Terminal session.
 * Python 2.7 is required.
-This comes standard on OS X, and is the default on almost all Linux and BSD distributions as well.
+This comes standard on macOS, and is the default on almost all Linux and BSD distributions as well.
 If your distribution packages Python 3 instead, you will need to install version 2.7 in order for Streisand to work properly.
 * Make sure an SSH key is present in ~/.ssh/id\_rsa.pub.
   * If you do not have an SSH key, you can generate one by using this command and following the defaults: